mathematicalthinking/encompass/UPGRADE_NOTES.md

 Instead, modern Ember uses the Data down, Actions up pattern.
 Parent components send data down to their child components.
 A parent also sends actions (functions) to the child when updates are needed.
 When the child wants to update the property's value, it uses the appropriate action (essentially a callback to the parent).
 In this way, the parent is responsible for all of its properties' values, both getting and setting them.

+One way this comes into play is when we update DB objects via editing.
+Right now, the update to the DB occurs at the component level.
+I need to think about whether the components should do the updating of those objects or if we should have a service that provides creation and updating methods (deleting is an update in our system).
+This allows for all DB operations to be centralized rather than spread over components, with a lot of duplicated code.

 ## Template and Component files

 Should be co-located in the app/components folder rather than in the app/templates/components folder.
 The app/templates folder should be for route templates only.
 Note that many of the still-to-be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.